Sonoma Distribution of Assets Lawyer: Eric Gullotta

 Should you desire to leave assets to your parents, you definitely need a trust or will, and the same is true if you want to leave assets to your siblings.
 You might also want to consider the following.
 Suppose you die without a will, and have no surviving spouse, but do have two surviving children.
 Under California law, your estate will be divided equally between the two.
 But suppose one of the children is disabled, and requires lifelong care, while the other is a successful heart surgeon—the California intestacy laws will not produce an equitable result.
 This is just one more reason to make estate planning a priority.

-Having an experienced estate planning lawyer by your side who can serve as a probate attorney, power of attorney lawyer, wills attorney and trust lawyer can be an invaluable resource.
+Having a Sonoma distribution of assets lawyer by your side who can serve as a probate attorney, power of attorney lawyer, wills attorney and trust lawyer can be an invaluable resource.
 The Gullotta Law Group attorneys can handle every aspect of estate planning, while thoroughly explaining all aspects of estate planning.
 Contact the Gullotta Law Group today!